MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-release-notes.md

 * Depends on version 1.3.1 of Unity's OpenXR plugin.
   * Fixed a bug where UWP remoting app won't render desktop view after XR session is started.
-  * Fixed a bug where a restart of XR session prevent future restart to happen.
+  * Fixed a bug where a restart of XR session prevents future restart to happen.
   * Fixed incorrect negative values on controller linear velocities.
-* Fixed a bug that prevent UWP app to resume after suspend to background.
+* Fixed a bug that prevents UWP app to resume after suspend to background.

 ## 1.2.0 - 2021-11-18